MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 For example, assume you are short ten items to satisfy a sales order.
 The pending purchase order will show 10 as the default quantity to purchase.
 If you want to stock some extra items, you can increase the quantity to purchase on the Item tab.

 If there are errors or warnings in the tree view relating to a pending purchase order, you can make corrections to the information before generating the purchase order.
-For more information about errors and warnings, see *Pending purchase order errors and warnings* on page 149.
+For more information about errors and warnings, see [Pending purchase order errors and warnings](#pending-purchase-order-errors-and-warnings).

 You can change the information on the PO tab and the Item tab, but not the Vendor tab or the Sales tab.